This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.

 - Layout: Collection of mini-games displayed on a carousal.

 - Difficulty settings: Difficulty level automatically adapts to the player’s skill level

-Freemium games are generally a cost-effective choice and this is a freemium game with some integrity.
+Freemium games are mainly free, but frequently built with enticing in-app purchases.
 There are no banner adds and advertising is done discreetly.
 To unlock all content with unlimited play is £39.99.
-A steep price for me, but not unlike many similar games.
+A steep price for a mobile phone game.